pocka/storybook-addon-turbo-build/README.md

 **Important**

 Storybook already does various build performance improvements.
 This addon mainly improves cold build (building Storybook without cache under `node_modules/.cache`), you probably won't see noticable differences in cache enabled build.
-You should evaluate the build time before addin this addon into your workflow.
+You should evaluate the build time before adding this addon into your workflow.

 ## Installation